 Development of technologies and new concepts for accelerators has a long tradition in the Helmholtz Association.
 Germany enjoys a leadership position in the sector of superconducting accelerator technology and hadron beams, which are to be expanded through selected projects.
 A completely new field has moved into the spotlight in recent years – the development of plasma-accelerators.
-These accelerators take advantage of the fact that considerably higher fields are available in solid bodies when compared to conventional accelerators, i.e. to traditional cavity resonators operated by radio-frequency transmitters.
+These accelerators take advantage of the fact that considerably higher fields are available in plasmas when compared to conventional accelerators, i.e. to traditional cavity resonators operated by radio-frequency transmitters.
 If it is possible to use these plasma fields successfully, much more compact and much more efficient accelerators could be built that would obviously be quite attractive for many sectors in research and application.

 Through this new programme, the Helmholtz Association will position itself internationally in this field; they have already shown – through the results from preparatory studies – that this technology is exceptionally promising.

 2. Detector technologies